Matt-Cowsert/FOCUS_Spec/guidelines/spec-change-guidelines.md

 The FOCUS specification is released periodically.
 For each release a version number is assigned.
 Version numbers at this time are not strictly representative of compatibility.
 The version number is used to identify the release and to provide a reference point for changes.

+### Supported Release Cadence
+For planning and conformance purposes, FOCUS may identify certain MINOR releases as officially‑supported for broad adoption and conformance evaluation.
+Deprecation retention requirements reference these officially‑supported releases.
+The set of officially‑supported releases is recorded in the release notes and/or conformance program documentation.

 ## Version Changelog

 A changelog is provided specifying helpful information to consumers of the FOCUS specification.
 The changelog for each version identifies the following: